 Horrified family members came across Allen’s dead body several hours later.
 Mason was chased, caught and taken to Dedham Superior Court for trial.
-Surviving court transcripts show he was convicted in August, and then hanged on Oct.
-7. After the execution, Mason’s body was returned to Medfield where it was buried in Vine Lake Cemetery not far from his late brother-in-law’s final resting place.
+Surviving court transcripts show he was convicted in August and on Oct.
+7 he was hanged.
+After the execution, Mason’s body was returned to Medfield, where it was buried in Vine Lake Cemetery, not far from his late brother-in-law’s final resting place.

 Town officials were stunned and selectmen quickly appointed a committee to prosecute the body snatcher.
 They were soon able to report that a Jonathan Sprague of Dedham and a Zadock Howe of Franklin took the body.
 Both were apprehended and Mason’s decayed body was recovered.

 Sprague and Howe were then brought up on charges and sentenced to appear in the Dedham Court.
 The night before their court case, the principal witness Royal Sales, who had knowledge of the body snatching, mysteriously vanished.
 With no witness available to testify against Sprague and Howe, they were released.

 Horrified town fathers felt they couldn’t return Mason’s body to Vine Lake Cemetery, for fear it would be stolen again.
 Instead, Medfield Selectmen John Baxter, Charles Hamant, Moses Hartshorn, Johnson Mason and William Clark had the decaying corpse dismembered and buried parts of Mason in different spots around town.
 Mason’s torso, which was believed to contain the soul, was buried at the intersection of South Street and Noon Hill Road.
 That was meant to symbolize Mason’s soul being poised at the crossroads of heaven and hell.
 Mason’s head was dispatched to the field off South Street next to Stop River.
 Arms and legs and other body parts were buried elsewhere around town in undisclosed locations.